vitejs/vite/docs/guide/why.md

 ## Why Not Bundle with esbuild?

-Vite's adoption of Rollup's plugin API and infrastructure heavily contributed to its success in the ecosystem, however, it isn't compatible with `esbuild`'s API.
+Vite's current plugin API isn't compatible with using `esbuild` as a bundler.
+In spite of `esbuild` being faster, Vite's adoption of Rollup's flexible plugin API and infrastructure heavily contributed to its success in the ecosystem.
 For the time being, we believe that Rollup offers a better performance-vs-flexibility tradeoff.

 That said, `esbuild` has progressed a lot in the past years, and we won't rule out the possibility of using `esbuild` for production builds in the future.
 We will keep taking advantage of new capabilities as they are released, as we have done with JS and CSS minification where `esbuild` allowed Vite to get a performance boost while avoiding disruption for its ecosystem.